 - Modern and contemporary Japanese fiction and literary theory

-- Japan-China relationships, comparative study of Asian societies; class, gender, ethnicity, community and globalization in Asian societies
+- Comparative study of Asian societies; class, gender, ethnicity, community and globalization in Asian societies

 - Spatial theory: “Spatial-Structural History”

 The Inoue Yasushi Award

 The Inoue Yasushi Award for Outstanding Research in Japanese Literature has been awarded annually, beginning in 2007, for the best refereed journal article or book chapter published in English by a researcher based in Australia or New Zealand during the previous year.
 The recipient for 2013 will receive $1500 and a certificate of award.

 Inoue Yasushi was a prominent post-Second World War novelist and poet.
 He wrote in many genres ranging from contemporary novels focusing on social problems to historical novels.
 He was a unique writer who managed to combine serious themes with fascinating and intriguing plots.
 Inoue’s works are still very popular, reaching a wide general readership as well as scholars and intellectuals.
 The Inoue Yasushi Memorial Foundation established the award in order to encourage Australian interest in Japanese literature generally, and in Inoue Yasushi more particularly.
 The Foundation also generously donated 28 volumes of Inoue Yasushi’s collected works, which can be found in the East Asian Collection of Fisher Library at the University of Sydney.